-1) That Defendants, their affiliates, officers, agents, employees, attorneys, and all persons acting for, with, by, through, under, or in active concert with them be temporarily, preliminarily, and permanently enjoined and restrained from:

-- a.
-Using the Micklyn Le Feuvre Works or any reproductions, copies, or colorable imitations thereof in any manner in connection with the distribution, marketing, advertising, offering for sale, or sale of any product that is not an authorized Micklyn Le Feuvre Product or is not authorized by Plaintiff to be sold in connection with the Micklyn Le Feuvre Works; - b. passing off, inducing, or enabling others to sell or pass off any product or not produced under the authorization, control, or supervision of Plaintiff and approved by Plaintiff for sale under the Micklyn Le Feuvre Works; - c. further infringing the Micklyn Le Feuvre Works and damaging Plaintiff's goodwill; - d. shipping, delivering, holding for sale, transferring or otherwise moving, storing, distributing, returning, or otherwise disposing of, in any manner, products or inventory not authorized by Plaintiff to be sold or offered for sale, and which directly use the Micklyn Le Feuvre Works, and which are derived from Plaintiff's copyrights in the Micklyn Le Feuvre Works; and - e. using, linking to, transferring, selling, exercising control over, or otherwise owning the Defendant Internet Stores, or any other online marketplace account that is being used to sell products or inventory not authorized by Plaintiff which are derived from Plaintiff's copyrights in the Micklyn Le Feuvre Works;
+- 1) That Defendants, their affiliates, officers, agents, employees, attorneys, and all persons acting for, with, by, through, under, or in active concert with them be temporarily, preliminarily, and permanently enjoined and restrained from: - a.
+Using the Micklyn Le Feuvre Work or any reproductions, copies, or colorable imitations thereof in any manner in connection with the distribution, marketing, advertising, offering for sale, or sale of any product that is not an authorized Micklyn Le Feuvre Product or is not authorized by Plaintiff to be sold in connection with the Micklyn Le Feuvre Work; - b. passing off, inducing, or enabling others to sell or pass off any product or not produced under the authorization, control, or supervision of Plaintiff and approved by Plaintiff for sale under the Micklyn Le Feuvre Work; - c. further infringing the Micklyn Le Feuvre Work and damaging Plaintiff's goodwill; - d. shipping, delivering, holding for sale, transferring or otherwise moving, storing, distributing, returning, or otherwise disposing of, in any manner, products or inventory not authorized by Plaintiff to be sold or offered for sale, and which directly use the Micklyn Le Feuvre Work, and which are derived from Plaintiff's copyright in the Micklyn Le Feuvre Work; and - e. using, linking to, transferring, selling, exercising control over, or otherwise owning the Defendant Internet Stores, or any other online marketplace account that is being used to